-When you start a project in Saturn Cloud, you may require special libraries or customizations for your work.
+When you start a resource in Saturn Cloud, you may require special libraries or customizations for your work.
 The way to ensure that these all get installed when the machine is spun up is by using images.
 An image will contain the instructions that explain all the libraries and tools you want installed before you start work.

 When starting out with Saturn Cloud, most people will use one of our standard images, which provide most data science packages you will need.
 However, if (for example) your company has a designated Docker image, you can use that instead!